LiterallyASandwich/Spaceman/README.md

 # Spaceman
- The classic game of hangman, without the hanging
+ The classic game of hangman, but without the hanging!
+Help Pete "Spaceman" Williams prevent an alien abduction by use of the greatest weapon ever built by humanity: the pure audacity of the English language.
+But be careful, Pete's right in the tractor beam, and if he ever wishes to see his family again, you got to say the right word.
+Good luck.

 # Screenshot